 Founded in 1638 by Reverend John Wheelwright, Exeter is a New England town brimming with charm at every turn.
 Located in the southeastern part of the state, this beauty will appeal to everyone from art lovers to history buffs to recreational seekers.
-Visitors can take a leisurely stroll in the historic downtown, which features lovely buildings with shops, restaurants, art galleries, and more.
-Or, walk down tree-lined streets to discover historic homes, including the Ladd-Gilman House, which is now the American Independence Museum.
-The great outdoors will appeal to not only adventurers with its many activities, including hiking, biking, and water sports, but also to photographers, as the colors during the fall are truly breathtaking.
+Visitors can take a leisurely stroll in the historic downtown, which features lovely buildings with shops, restaurants, art galleries and more.
+Or, walk down tree-lined streets to discover historic homes, including the Ladd-Gilman House, now the American Independence Museum.
+The great outdoors will appeal to not only adventurers with its many activities, including hiking, biking and water sports, but also to photographers, as the colors during the fall are truly breathtaking.

-Named one of ‘America’s Prettiest Towns’ by Forbes, Hanover enchants people again and again with its vibrant culture scene and picturesque scenery.
-Situated along the Connecticut River in the Upper Valley, this college town – home to Dartmouth College – is a great place for a weekend getaway with something for everyone during every season.
-Guests can stroll along Main Street where they will find pretty buildings, which house many shops, delicious restaurants, galleries, and other businesses, while adventurers will enjoy the recreational opportunities the surrounding landscape provides.
-Fun events abound, from RiverFest and maple sugaring during the spring to apple-picking in the fall and everything in between.
+Named one of America’s Prettiest Towns by Forbes, Hanover enchants people again and again with its vibrant cultural scene and picturesque scenery.
+Situated along the Connecticut River in the Upper Valley, this college town – home to Dartmouth College – is a great place for a weekend getaway, with something for everyone during every season.
+Guests can stroll along Main Street where they will find pretty buildings, which house many shops, delicious restaurants, galleries and other businesses, while adventurers will enjoy the recreational opportunities the surrounding landscape provides.
+Fun events abound, from RiverFest and maple sugaring during the spring to apple-picking in the fall.

-One of ‘American’s Prettiest Towns’ on the Forbes list, Portsmouth is a lovely small city set along the Piscataqua River.
-Steeped in history, the city was settled in 1623 making it one of the oldest cities in the USA.
+One of American’s Prettiest Towns on the Forbes list, Portsmouth is a lovely small city set along the Piscataqua River.
+Steeped in history, the city was settled in 1623, making it one of the oldest cities in the USA.
 Perfect for strolling, Portsmouth features a downtown with streets that are lined with many historic, classic brick buildings.
 Many of these buildings contain art galleries, wonderful restaurants and specialty shops.
-Beautiful outdoor spaces – the 10-acre waterfront Prescott Park is one highlight — are also found along with intriguing museums, such as the Strawbery Banke Museum.
+The city is also dotted with beautiful outdoor spaces – the 10-acre Prescott Park is a particular highlight – and intriguing museums, such as the Strawbery Banke Museum.
 A living history museum with restored houses, shops, gardens and people who reenact the past for guests, it is a must-visit when in Portsmouth.

 Situated up high, Sugar Hill is an enchanting town of tiny proportions providing guests with breathtaking, panoramic views of the White Mountain National Forest.
 The town also offers some of the best outdoor adventures around.
 Even though it is one of the newest towns in New Hampshire – it was incorporated in 1962 – it is not short on historical charm.
 The Sugar Hill Historical Museum, complete with two barns and one main building, is a great place to discover the town’s history.
 This charmer also hosts a must-visit event each year called the Annual Fields of Lupine Festival.
-Held in June, this festival celebrates the blossoming of the gorgeous wildflower, Lupine.
+Held in June, this festival celebrates the blossoming of the gorgeous wildflower, lupine.